ajfisher/robotnik-workshop/slides/slides.md

 we are going to have to talk some electronics but I promise it won't take long and you'll make things at the same time.

-We're going to start with an analog circuit - that means no processor involved then we'll build the same circuit using our processor to control it.
+We're going to start with an analog circuit - then we'll take the same circuit and use our processor to control it.

 ---